NREL/eere-govdelivery-subscription-api/readme.md

 It uses the GovDelivery add_script_subscription JSON API.

-This project uses gulp.js for task automation.
+It uses gulp.js for task automation.

 ## Install